Hi there! Thanks for reading my blog.

 I am a Dutchie but moved to Oz.

 I am a graphics freelancer and IT professional.
-I recently got hired as a web designer / developer for a SEO company in Sydney.
-I have been working in ICT for over 8 years, mostly as a system developer for Microsoft platforms and environments.
+I recently worked as a web designer / developer for a SEO company in Sydney, and have held that position for over 7 years.
+I have been working in IT for over 15 years, over 8 years as a system developer for Microsoft platforms and environments and another 7 as web developer, mostly using WordPress as CMS.
 I have significant experience in all aspects of the development life-cycle such as functional design, technical design, development and testing of information systems.
 I develop applications for both windows as well as web in C# using Microsoft .Net technology.
 I am skilled in developing database programs in SQL Server and working on my certification for Business Intelligence Developer (MCITP).

 So that covers the professional side… On the personal side… I embrace open source.
 I so much appreciate the hard work talented and enthusiastic developers put into creating tools and programs that often can compete with commercially available software.
 I try-out lots of software to see if it meets my requirements and how it can be used in my personal projects.
 That includes the use of MySQL as well as experimenting with other programming languages.
 And I am a fanatic Inkscape user.
 I am still considering to participate in its development, but for now I limit myself to writing Inkscape beginner tutorials.

 I am not really sure if I should call my efforts projects.. but it seems a good denominator to group them with, the alternative would be ‘hobbies’, but what’s in a name?
 I want this site to reflect the activities that currently hold my interest.